jufeic/unipc/README.md

 ## Limitation
 There is a limitation of the current implementation when the daemon process is killed.
-In such case there is a potential risk that processes started inside a unipc-wrapped shell continue to run in the old unipc namespaces but a new daemon creates new unipc namespaces.
-This is only a problem for long-running processes like servers or daemons.
+In such case there is a potential risk that processes started inside a unipc-wrapped shell continue to run in the old unipc namespaces.
+The problem only comes up if there is no unipc process still running when the new daemon starts because in that case it will create new unipc namespaces.
+This issue is only relevant for long-running processes like servers or daemons.
 For such processes, avoid starting them without the unipc wrapper:
 ```bash
 unipc bash